 This investigation has been ongoing since December 2015.
-In 2016, Takata airbags became the largest auto part recall in U.S. history.
+In 2016, Takata airbags became U.S. history’s largest auto part recall.
 Researchers determined that cars with a particular airbag design were prone to water seeping in and that vehicles in hot and humid conditions were most at risk of a rupture.
-Many of the airbag victims were driving a Honda Accord, according to federal regulators.
+According to federal regulators, Many airbag victims were driving a Honda Accord.
 Honda customers are also entitled to restitution for injuries or damages from defective airbags under a separate class action settlement.

 If You Have Been Injured

-If you or a loved one has been injured as the result of these dangerous and defective autos and auto products, please contact an experienced auto defect attorney who is currently handling Takata airbag lawsuits to obtain more information about your legal rights and options.
+If you or a loved one has been injured due to these dangerous and defective autos and auto products, don’t hesitate to contact an experienced auto defect attorney currently handling Takata airbag lawsuits to obtain more information about your legal rights and options.
 You may be able to seek compensation for damages including medical expenses, lost income, hospitalization, pain and suffering and emotional distress.